 - 💬 Comments

 - It actually tastes like dessert.
-Most protein mug cakes taste like a cardboard gym bar - this one tastes like a real cake.
+Most protein mug cakes taste like a cardboard gym bar.
+This one tastes like real cake.

 - Works with almost any protein powder.
-Whey, plant-based, chocolate, vanilla - just avoid collagen and beef protein, which can make the cake gummy and flat.
+Whey, plant-based, chocolate, vanilla.
+Just skip collagen and beef protein, which turn it gummy and flat.

-- Actually fills you up.
-With 24g of protein plus fiber from oat flour, this holds you for hours - not like a candy bar that spikes and drops.
+- It actually fills you up.
+24g of protein plus fiber from oat flour holds you for hours, not the spike-and-crash of a candy bar.

-- Easy to adapt.
-Chocolate, vanilla, banana, peanut butter, berries - swap flavors based on what you're craving or what's in your pantry.
+- Easy to flavor.
+Chocolate, vanilla, banana, peanut butter, berries.
+Swap based on what you're craving or what's in the pantry.

 Why This Protein Mug Cake Works